JoelNgiamKeeYong/aiap-ta-2024/README.md

 - Split the data early using a stratified train-test split to preserve the class distribution of the target variable, ensuring both sets are representative of the imbalanced dataset.
 - Use an 80%-20% split to allocate sufficient data for training and evaluation while maintaining robustness.
+- A 20% test split strikes a balance between having sufficient data for training and evaluating model performance on unseen data.
 - Perform advanced cleaning steps, including imputing missing values, removing outliers, and addressing inconsistencies based on insights from the training set only during EDA.
 - Conduct feature engineering to create new, meaningful features and transform existing ones, enhancing interpretability and predictive power (e.g., deriving domain-specific synthetic features).
 - Normalize numerical features using standard scaling to improve performance for gradient-based models and ensure consistent feature ranges.
 - Encode categorical variables using techniques like One-Hot Encoding to ensure compatibility with machine learning algorithms.
 - Perform feature selectiong using various techniques and remove features with excessive noise, irrelevance, or low variance to improve model efficiency and performance.
+- Separating preprocessing and training enhances transparency and simplifies debugging, as each step can be independently validated.
+Using separate functions allows greater flexibility in modifying individual components (e.g., swapping scalers or encoders) without affecting the entire pipeline.
+This approach ensures reproducibility and consistency across different stages of the project.

 ### 4. 🤖 Model Training:

 - Train multiple machine learning models to identify the best-performing algorithm for the no-show prediction task.
 - Perform hyperparameter tuning using `GridSearchCV` to exhaustively search through specified parameter grids and find the optimal configuration for each model.
 - Optionally switch to `RandomizedSearchCV` via the `config.yaml` file for faster exploration of hyperparameter spaces, especially when computational resources are limited.
+- GridSearchCV is preferred for fine-tuning after identifying promising hyperparameter ranges using Randomized Search.
 - Save the best-trained models along with their training time and size for comparison and future use.

 ### 5. 📊 Model Evaluation: